delays.lib

 Where:

-: the max delay length in samplesd
+n: the max delay length in samplesd: the delay length in samples (float)

 (de.)sdelay